intel/pepc/docs/guide-install.md

 executable file that bundles `pepc` and all its Python dependencies.
 No installation, virtual environment, or `PATH` changes are required to run it.

-This is useful when you want to copy `pepc` to a machine without setting up a Python environment, or when you want a portable snapshot of a specific `pepc` version.
+This is useful when you want to copy `pepc` to a machine without setting up a Python virtual environment, or when you want a portable snapshot of a specific `pepc` version.

-Like running from source, the standalone executable does not configure shell tab completions or man pages, so `man pepc-cstates` and tab completion will not work.
+Like when running from source, the standalone executable does not have tab completions or man pages configured.
 It is best suited for short-term or one-off use.
 For regular use, a proper installation is recommended.

 Clone the repository and run `tools/make-standalone` to create the executable.